Axios Retry: Handling Failed Requests With Examples

 The retries property sets the number of retry attempts, and retryCondition determines when to retry based on network errors.

-If a network error occurs, Axios will retry the request up to three times before failing.
+If a network error occurs, retry the Axios request up to three times before failing.
 The axios.get method sends a GET request, logging the response if successful or an error message if all retries fail.
 Request Aborted errors, caused by user cancellations, are intentionally excluded from retries.

-We can also include an exponential backoff strategy.
-Exponential backoff continually increases the delay before sending the next retry.
-These strategies are helpful if a server is temporarily overloaded:
+An exponential backoff strategy is essential for web scraping projects.
+It continually increases the delay before sending the next retry.
+Exponential backoff strategies are helpful if a server is temporarily overloaded:

 const axios = require('axios');